Somewhere in time's own space

 "Last Chance Ranch"

 Once at Hector Hill, the horses are "home."
-They become permanent sanctuary residents and are never re-homed.
+They become permanent sanctuary residents and are not re-homed.
 Hector Hill has been nicknamed a "last chance ranch" for aging horses.

 Who We Are